smartman/swedbank-gateway/readme.md

 Laravel 5.5+ registers service provider Smartman\Swedbank\SwedbankGatewayProvider and Facade "Swedbank" => "Smartman\Swedbank\SwedbankFacade"

-Call `Swedbank::sendPreparePayment($amountInCents, $receiverIban, $receiverName, $currency, $explanation, $structured)`
+Call `Swedbank::sendPreparePayment($amountInCents, $receiverIban, $receiverName, $currency, $explanation, $referenceNumber)`

-$structured is boolean and means if the $explanation is plain text payment description or required reference number.
+$explanation or $referenceNumber must exist

 Payments are processed asynchronously.
 This means that `Swedbank::checkRequests()` must be executed periodically to see how payment is doing.

 If request gets response then Event Smartman\Swedbank\Events\SwedbankResponseEvent is dispatched with property ->swedbank_request that is of type `Smartman\Swedbank\SwedbankRequest`.
-You can examine the response_xml there if you need.
+You can examine the response_xml to see if there was errors with processing the payment.

 ## Support